saheerb/ci-test/docs/index.md

   this job tests patches submitted to Gerrit, and is intended to help with reviews, the aim being that a patch doesn't introduce *new* MISRA issues, even if the codebase in general has some number of issues, which can't be addressed short-term (or at all).
-To provide quick turnaround and reasonable system load, this job is currently builds just a single TF-A configuration, and is triggered by assigning `Allow-CI+1` label.
-This may change in the future when more configurations are added to processing.
+The job is triggered by assigning `Allow-CI+1`/`Allow-CI+2` label to a review, similar to other CI jobs testing individual patches.
+To provide quick turnaround and reasonable system load, this job is currently builds just a single TF-A configuration.
+This may change in the future when more configurations are added to the workflow.

 Both jobs are structured as matrix jobs, with the single axis being a TF-A platform.
 ECLAIR reports are publish as job artifacts.
 For each job, they are: